softwareconstruction240/softwareconstruction/instruction/exceptions/exceptions.md

 ## Exceptions Should be Exceptional

 Remember that exceptions should be exceptional.
 Do not throw exceptions for things that happen in the normal flow of your code.
 For example, if it is expected that sometimes a file may not be found, then that is not exceptional.
-Also do throw exceptions to return values from a function.
+Also do not throw exceptions simply to return values from a function.
 For example, a token parser should not throw exceptions in order to return tokens that it parses to anyone with a catch block.

 Using exceptions for non-exceptional cases makes debugging much more difficult and creates unexpected side effects in your code that make it less maintainable.